1.

 39.

 Lasko, Peter, Buckton, David, & Heslop, T. A. Kauffmann, C.M.
 ‘Art and Popular Culture: New Themes in the Holkham Bible Picture Book.’
-Chapter. in Studies in medieval art and architecture: presented to Peter Lasko 46–69 (Alan Sutton, 1994).
+Chapter. in Studies in medieval art and architecture: presented to Peter Lasko 46–69 (Alan Sutton, Phoenix Mill, 1994).

 40.

 Ayers, Tim.
-The history of British art, 600-1600.
-(Tate Publishing, 2008).
+The History of British Art, 600-1600.
+(Tate Publishing, London, 2008).

 41.

 Benton, Janetta Rebold.
-Art of the Middle Ages. vol. World of art (Thames & Hudson, 2002).
+Art of the Middle Ages. vol. World of art (Thames & Hudson, New York, N.Y., 2002).

 42.